portrino/px_semantic/Documentation/ForAdministrators/Index.rst

 Configure
 ---------
-Configure the extension as you wish after you have successfully installed it.
+Configure the extension as you wish after you have successfully installed it easily via TypoScript.

 .. toctree::
    :maxdepth: 5